klahnakoski/mo-logs/README.md

     Log.note("Hello, {{name|upper}}!", name="World!")
 ```

-Parameters also accept additional arguments:
+Some formatters accept arguments:

 ```python
     Log.note("pi is {{pi|round(places=3)}}!", pi=3.14159265)
 ```

-You can look at the [`strings` module](https://github.com/klahnakoski/mo-logs/blob/dev/mo_logs/strings.py#L56) to see the methods available.
+You can look at the [`strings` module](https://github.com/klahnakoski/mo-logs/blob/dev/mo_logs/strings.py#L56) to see the formatters available.

 ### Please, never use locals()